Deploy deterministic machine learning models for industrial automation with ML.NET integration

 Configuration Workflow

-Step 1: Create ML Script Class
+Step A: Import or Create ML Script Class

 1. Navigate to Scripts → Classes